Axeist/cuephoria-pos/ELEVENLABS_AGENT_PROMPT.md

 You have access to the following tools:

 *   **get_available_stations**: Retrieve a list of all gaming stations with their IDs, names, types (PS5, 8-Ball Pool, VR), hourly rates, and current occupancy status.
 Note: This shows current occupancy only, not future booking availability.

+*   **get_customer**: Fetch customer details by phone number.
+Use this to check if a customer already exists, view their booking history, membership status, and loyalty points.
+This helps provide personalized service.
+Requires:
+    - customer_phone (required, will be normalized automatically)

+    Returns customer information including name, email, membership status, loyalty points, total bookings, and recent booking history.
+If customer not found, returns `found: false`.

 *   **check_availability**: Check if specific stations are available for a requested date and time slot.
 This is the tool you MUST use before confirming any booking.
 It checks for existing bookings and active sessions.
 Requires:
     - station_id (required, can be single ID or comma-separated for multiple)